AI humanization tool

 Before choosing a mode or style, decide how much of the original should stay.
 If the draft is already accurate and only sounds stiff, use a lighter rewrite.
 If the draft is repetitive, vague, or poorly ordered, use a stronger rewrite and then review the final version carefully against the original purpose.

-How to prepare a draft for Humanization Tool
+How to prepare a draft for Content Editing Service

-Before using humanization tool, collect the details that make the draft specific.
+Before using content editing service, collect the details that make the draft specific.
 Include the audience, the purpose of the text, facts that must stay unchanged, and any tone requirements.
 Use it when you need a practical writing quality workflow instead of a one-click synonym changer.
 A clear brief helps the rewrite improve the work without drifting away from the original meaning.

 If the draft includes private client information, unpublished business details, or personal data, review the Content Privacy Guide before submission.